Site navigation

 Healthcare teams have the highest rates of workplace harassment.
 Documented training is your first line of defense.

 Under Title VII and state laws, every healthcare employer must take reasonable steps to prevent and address workplace harassment.
 Documented training is critical - both for protecting your team and for establishing the employer's affirmative defense if a claim arises.
-EZBunny covers Title VII foundations plus state-specific requirements for California, New York, and Illinois.
+This course covers the federal Title VII baseline and explains how state requirements differ.

 Sexual harassment prevention training is required under Title VII of the Civil Rights Act and specific state laws.
 California, New York, and Illinois mandate training for all employees.